 Cash balances in banks are insured by the Federal Deposit Insurance Corporation subject to certain limitations.
-For purposes of the consolidated statements of cash flows, the Organization considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents, except for cash and cash equivalents held within SBH's investment portfolio which are deemed to be held for long-term purposes.
+For purposes of the consolidated statements of cash flows, the Organization considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.